blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/xss2.java.md

 # Answer

 It is a Cross Site Scripting (XSS) issue. 'userName' parameter is vulnerable for injection attacks and no input sanitization exists.
 Injected javascript codes will be executed in the response.
-On the other hand, the database query is in a secure form.
+On the other hand, the database query looks fine.